michaelnny/alpha_zero/README.md

 ### TODO
-* Finish grpc module (adapte SEED RL architecture) to minimize GPU resource when running self-play on GPUs, as there are some minimum PyTorch resource allocation (we found about 1GB GPU RAM per process)
+* Finish grpc module (adapt SEED RL architecture) to minimize GPU resource when running self-play on GPUs, as there are some minimum PyTorch resource allocation (we found about 1GB GPU RAM per process)